Kindred of the Ebony Kingdom

-Kindred of the Ebony Kingdom is a source book, alternative setting, and stand-alone pen-and-paper RPG designed for Vampire: The Masquerade, Vampire: The Dark Ages, and other games set in the Old World of Darkness universe.
+Kindred of the Ebony Kingdom is a source book, alternative setting, and stand-alone pen-and-paper role-playing game (RPG) designed for Vampire: The Masquerade, Vampire: The Dark Ages, and other games set in the Old World of Darkness universe.
 It was developed by White Wolf Game Studios and released in 2003.
 The setting focuses on vampires in the continent of Africa.

 Overview

 The Kindred of the Ebony Kingdom, known as the Laibon, are fictional European vampires native to Africa in the Old World of Darkness.
 Despite sharing roots with the Western Kindred (traditional vampires) and being afflicted with the same curse, the Laibon have existed in relative isolation from the Western Kindred for some time and have become distinct from traditional vampires.
 They do not consider themselves to be descended from Caine (the first vampire), but rather view their existence as related to various African myths and legends.

 Unlike Kindred, who are most commonly defined in-game by their adherence to or violation of "Humanity", the Laibon owe a dual loyalty to their mortal counterparts (called Aye) and to the spirit world (called Orun).
 Failure of these loyalties leads to monstrous degeneration and feral predatory behavior.
 High levels of Aye causes a Laibon to appear alive while high levels of Orun causes a Laibon to appear unearthly and often demonic.
 Those few Laibon who manage to maintain high levels of Aye and Orun simultaneously appear angelic, possibly even transcendent.